RubenSandwich/EdibleEms/_posts/2017-10-23-health-lessons-from-scandinavia.md

+---
+published: true
+layout: post
+date: 2017-10-23T00:00:00.000Z
----published: truelayout: postdate: 2017-10-23T00:00:00.000Ztags: life love relationships ruben&emily emily&ruben ourstory marriage lifestyle engagement family wedding dates weeklydates travel healthytravelimage: FullSizeRender-12.jpg---
+tags: life love relationships ruben&emily emily&ruben ourstory marriage lifestyle engagement family wedding dates weeklydates travel healthytravel
+image: IMG_5653.JPG
+---

 Earlier this year I made [my first trek across the ocean](http://edibleem.com/sweden-vlog) to visit Sweden.
 Since that trip I have been inspired to incorporate healthy habits into my life even more as I saw just how effective this culture was at promoting health as a regular practice.
 I'm sure we've all seen those articles about how Scandinavian cultures are some of the "healthiest" and it really did seem to be true.